AlbertoSinigaglia/canvas-animations/README.md

 If you want to use, feel free to download, use, sell, destroy, improve, fall in love, sleep with it, or whatever you want, i don't know how licence works, so you can also abuse of it, i'll don't know what to do

+PS: the code is not optimized in any way, at the same moment that it start working, i haven't worked on it anymore, sorry <3